Visited: May 2008

 Helsinki and Uspenski Cathedral

-Two main religious buildings, Helsinki Cathedral and Uspenski Cathedral, were erected simultaneously between 1830 and 1852 to pay homage to the Grand Duke of Finland, Tsar Nicholas I of Russia.
-Helsinki Cathedral showcases neoclassical architecture with its impressive white facade and grand staircase, serving as a symbol of the city’s historical and cultural significance.
+Two main religious buildings, Helsinki Cathedral and Uspenski Cathedral, were erected simultaneously between 1830 and 1852.
+They pay homage to the Grand Duke of Finland, Tsar Nicholas I of Russia.
+Helsinki Cathedral showcases neoclassical architecture with its impressive white façade and grand staircase.
+It stands as a powerful symbol of the city’s historical and cultural significance.

-In contrast, Uspenski Cathedral, with onion-shaped domes and intricate ornamentation, exemplifies traditional Russian Orthodox architecture, representing Helsinki’s rich cultural diversity and religious heritage.
+In contrast, Uspenski Cathedral, with onion-shaped domes and intricate ornamentation, exemplifies traditional Russian Orthodox architecture.
+It represents Helsinki’s rich cultural diversity and religious heritage.

 Alvar Aalto legacy

 The record of memorable architects in my personal list is not very long.
 I remember buildings, museums, churches or landmarks better than the names of their creators.
-But Alvar Aalto can be easily added to this list.
-A representative of Finnish Modernism, a symbol of northern influences and ideas.
+But Alvar Aalto, representative of Finnish Modernism, a symbol of northern influences and ideas, is definitely on my list.
 His invention of bent plywood furniture and many other works have reflected practical and bright lines in interior design and décor.

 I visited his house, where he lived and worked for almost 20 years.
 Together with his wife Aino, he designed and built his own house in almost completely untouched surroundings.
-The house was designed to be both, a home for the family and the studio of an architect, later transformed to a museum.
+The architect created the real landmark to serve as a family home and a working studio.

 Alvar and his wife were well known for open air baths, when they walked around the courtyard naked even when services were held at the nearby church.